yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 iptables        -A input_rule              -p 47               -j ACCEPT }}}

-== Routing ==
+== Configure Routing ==

-While we now have a VPN ready where the clients can connect to the OpenWrt router we might want to allow the clients to see inside the LAN.
+While we now have a VPN ready where the clients can connect to the !OpenWrt router we might want to allow the clients to see inside the LAN.
 Of course we can alway give appropriate routes to server and clients but there's another way.
 In our example we have a LAN network 192.168.0.1/24 on the LAN port of our router.
-We want multiple clients to connect to the pptpd server and be able to connect to the LAN without the need of client routes.
-This is especially useful for Windows machines as they either route everything through the pptpd tunnel or nothing and we want them to be able to connect without much configuration hassle for the users.
-We will use ''proxyarp'' for that purpose and add the following line to /etc/ppp/options.pptpd
+We want multiple clients to connect to the ''pptpd'' server and be able to connect to the LAN without the need of client routes.
+This is especially useful for Windows machines as they either route everything through the ''pptpd'' tunnel or nothing and we want them to be able to connect without much configuration hassle for the users.
+We will use ''proxyarp'' for that purpose and add the following line to ''/etc/ppp/options.pptpd'':
 {{{
 proxyarp
 }}}

-When we restart the pptpd server now we should see something like
+When the next client connection arrives you should see something like:
 {{{
 found interface vlan0 for proxy arp
 }}}